-On successful completion students will have a critical understanding of:
+On successful completion students will:

 - Theorise the roles of normalisation and resistance within conflicts;